 The WGS project has performed whole-genome sequencing over 90,000 participants from over 30 studies.
 Many of these participants are from the following NHLBI-funded studies:

 - Women’s Health Initiative (WHI)

-The NHLBI will continue growing this valuable WGS public data resource.
-NHLBI hopes to sequence over 100,000 individual genomes.
-As this effort expands, NHLBI will look for ways to include more underrepresented groups and HLBS disorders beyond what is currently in the WGS research portfolio.
-It also will look for opportunities to integrate WGS and other -omics data.
+The NHLBI will continue growing this valuable whole-genome sequence public data resource and hopes to sequence over 120,000 individual genomes.
+As this effort expands, we will look for ways to include more underrepresented groups and heart, lung, blood, and sleep disorders.
+We also will look for opportunities to integrate whole-genome sequencing with other -omics data.